 What are antifungal medicines and how do they work?

 There are several types of antifungal medicines.
-They come as creams, pessaries (a tablet designed to go into the vagina), shampoos, medicines to take by mouth, and injections.
+They come as creams, sprays, solutions, tablets designed to go into the vagina (pessaries), shampoos, medicines to take by mouth, and injections.
 Most work by damaging the cell wall of the fungus, which causes the fungal cell to die.
 People who are prescribed an antifungal injection are usually in hospital and are very ill.

-These are used to treat fungal infections of the skin and vagina.
-They include: clotrimazole, econazole, ketoconazole, miconazole, tioconazole, terbinafine, nystatin, amorolfine and griseofulvin.
+These are used to treat fungal infections of the skin, scalp and nails.
+They include clotrimazole, econazole, ketoconazole, miconazole, tioconazole, terbinafine, and amorolfine.
 They come in various different brand names.

 Sometimes an antifungal cream is combined with other creams when two actions are required.
 For example, an antifungal cream is often combined with a mild steroid cream, such as hydrocortisone, to treat certain rashes.
 The antifungal cream clears the infection, and the mild steroid cream reduces the inflammation caused by the infection.

-A shampoo which contains ketoconazole is sometimes used to treat scalp fungal infections.
+A shampoo which contains ketoconazole is sometimes used to help treat scalp fungal infections and certain skin conditions.

 Antifungal medicines taken by mouth